aborroy/docker-init-with-templates/README.md

 ## Creating your own template

+A Docker Init template is composed by a root folder that contains a set of `.tpl` files.
+The name of the template is given by this root folder name.

-Templates can be created using [text/template](https://pkg.go.dev/text/template) format.
+Templates, with `.tpl` extension, can be created using [text/template](https://pkg.go.dev/text/template) format.

 In addition to Docker assets, a file named `prompts.yaml` must be located in template root folder.
 This file includes options to be gathered from user interaction or retrieved as command line parameters.